-The Vermont League of Cities and Towns welcomes classified advertisements from municipal entities, public agencies, businesses and individuals, subject to the VLCT Advertising Policy.
-Ads are free for VLCT members (regular, contributing, and associate); non-members pay $41.00 per ad.
-Payment must be made by check to VLCT.
+The Vermont League of Cities and Towns welcomes classified advertisements from municipal entities, public agencies, businesses, and individuals, subject to the VLCT Advertising Policy.
+Ads are free for VLCT members (regular, contributing, and associate).
+Effective February 7, 2017, municipal non-members will pay $50 per ad and non-municipal entities will pay $75.
+Payment must be made by check to VLCT prior to the advertisement being posted.
 Ads are placed on the VLCT website for approximately one month, depending on application deadlines, bid due dates, etc.

 Classified ads are generally limited to 300 words on our website and are accepted in the following categories: For Sale, Help Wanted, Requests for Proposals, and Other.
 If you have an applicable photograph, we will provide a hyperlink to it.
 To submit an ad, contact David Gunn, Senior Communications and Administrative Associate.
 For information about submitting a print ad to the VLCT News, visit the VLCT News Advertising Information page.